Better-Call-Jason/llaravellama/README.md

 ## 🌟 The Vision

-LlaravaLlama was born from the amazing reality that today's LLM technology can run efficiently on consumer hardware.
-As these models become more powerful and accessible, tools like LlaravaLlama make it possible for everyone to harness their potential while maintaining complete privacy and control.
+LlaraveLlama was born from the amazing reality that today's LLM technology can run efficiently on consumer hardware.
+As these models become more powerful and accessible, tools like LlaraveLlama make it possible for everyone to harness their potential while maintaining complete privacy and control.

 ## 🤝 Contributing